project-codeflare/mlbatch/setup.KubeConEU25/README.md

 <details>

-First, `alice` creates a persistent volume claim to cache the model weights on first invocation so that subsequent instantiation of the model will reuse the cached data.
+First, `alice` creates a persistent volume claim to cache the model weights on first invocation so that subsequent instantiations of the model will reuse the cached model weights.
 ```yaml
 kubectl apply --as alice -n blue -f- << EOF
 apiVersion: v1